-MUD640 Thesis (6,0,0: 6)
+MUD640 Thesis I (3,0,0: 3)

-Pre-requisite: Finished all major courses
+Pre-requisite: MUD621 Research Methods

 The thesis should reflect the cumulative effort the student has made during his studies.
 It should offer a relevant view of the contemporary world of urban design, urban development and architecture.